 Some of the earliest lenses can be found in old ancient Egyptian statues.
 The lenses are made of glass or polished quartz crystal and are apparently used for decorative purposes.
 These lenses are embedded in the anatomically correct represented eyes of many statues of the 4th and 5th dynasties.

 The Arabic mathematician and astronomer Ibn al-Haytham (965-1039) – also known as Alhazen, describes the basics of geometric optics in his work “The Book of Optics“.
-Among other things, he describes in his work a hemispherical glass segment, with the help of which an object appears enlarged.
+Among other things, he describes in his work a hemispherical glass segment (kind of a lens), with the help of which an object appears enlarged.
 Even though Alhazen thus laid the theoretical basis for what lenses should look like, there are no records that Alhazen has used the idea of the reading stone in practice.

-It wasn’t until Vitello (1220-1280) translated Alhazen’s “Book of Optics” from Arabic to Latin.
+It wasn’t until Vitello (1220-1280) translated Alhazen’s “Book of Optics” from Arabic to Latin that scholars in Europe became aware of it.
 Monasteries maintained a lively exchange of knowledge and the work spread very quickly among the monks.

 The Franciscan order, in particular, excelled in the spread of technology and knowledge.
 The Franciscan monk Roger Bacon applied essential findings on physical optics and believed that spherical segments made of glass were excellent tools for the visually impaired.
 It was probably primarily about enabling older monks to read the scriptures again.